Tim Hart: The Journey

 In 1995, Hart was persuaded to return to the United Kingdom for a five-hour marathon performance.
 It was a concert in aid of the charity War Child, and featured almost every member of Steeleye Span.
 A recording of the concert, The Journey did not appear until 1999.
 Hart also appeared occasionally as a support act on Steeleye Span tours, opening the show with a solo set and typically joining the band on stage for the encore.

 For many years he did not perform outside of La Gomera.
 However, Hart performed with Maddy Prior as part of the BBC Electric Proms on 23 October 2008.

 Illness and death

 In December 2008, Hart was diagnosed with inoperable lung cancer, and returned to England with his wife Conny to seek continuing medical treatment.
 It was announced during Steeleye Span's 2009 winter tour that Park Records would be reissuing Hart's recordings of nursery rhymes to support him through his illness.
-He and his wife returned to their home in La Gomera in early December 2009, where he died peacefully in the early morning of 24 December 2009, aged 61.
+He and his wife returned to their home in La Gomera in early December 2009, where he died in the early morning of 24 December 2009, aged 61.
 He was cremated at a private ceremony with half of his ashes being scattered over La Gomera, and the other half being returned to his family plot in St Albans.